Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: Introduction and results

 Whitehead torsion is a more general version of Reidemeister torsion defined for acyclic chain complexes over a ring $R$, classically the group ring $\Z[\pi_1(X)]$, where $X$ is a finite $CW$-complex, see Milnor \cite{Mil:torsion}.
 Its definition relies on the fact that the boundary modules of a bounded acyclic complex are stably-free $R$-modules.
 As we point out in \S \ref{sec:whiteheadtorsion}, this fact is no longer true when considering general cyclic-graded chain complexes.
-Therefore, in order to define Whitehead torsion for the pearl complex (as well as the Lagrangian Floer complex) one has to answer the following structural \begin{qs} Are the boundary modules in the pearl complex of a narrow Lagrangian stably-free? \end{qs} We discuss this in more details in \S \ref{sec:pearlboundary}, where we prove that whenever $\pi_2(M, L)$ is abelian, then the boundary modules are projective.
+Therefore, in order to define Whitehead torsion for the pearl complex (as well as the Lagrangian Floer complex) one has to answer the following structural question: \begin{qs} Are the boundary modules in the pearl complex of a narrow Lagrangian stably-free? \end{qs} We discuss this in more details in \S \ref{sec:pearlboundary}, where we prove that over the group ring $\Z[H_2(M, L)]$, the pearl boundary modules are projective.